Untitled (Ningbo 0413), 2009 |

 function and form is a reflection of our need to care for our environment against our inability to re-create in the zoo, an environment as perfect as nature itself, or to preserve it in the wild.

-of exoticism in its images, artifacts and materials, Câmara asks the question: How does a country seen as exotic respond to the idea of the exotic through the environmental reproductions in its zoos?
+By concentrating on China for this portion of his project, which despite not being a former European colony it embodies ideas of exoticism in its images, artifacts and materials, Câmara asks the question: How does a country seen as exotic respond to the idea of the exotic through the environmental reproductions in its zoos?

 For the artist, the chosen medium of photography best reveals subtle patterns that relate to social as well as aesthetic peculiarities in the areas where the images are created.
 In Câmara’s words, ‘photography has the power to make us “re-view” a situation after it transformed it into an image.
 For example, no one stops at an empty cage when visiting a zoological garden, because the objective of such a visit is the contemplation of the animal.
 The cage is in this case just a background or stage.
 However, with the cage transformed into an image without the presence of the animal, the cage becomes the subject.
 This shift in focus from the animal to its artificial environment results in a series of observations related to science, the environment, as well as art and religion, in questioning the act of creation.’